ezsystems/ezplatform-http-cache/README.md

 # platform-http-cache

-Default HTTP cache handling for [eZ Platform][ezplatform].

-This package externalizes the HTTP cache handling of [ezpublish-kernel][ezpublish-kernel].
-It is by default installed with ezplatform 1.8, and has been enabled in the `AppKernel` from 1.12.
+Provides HTTP cache handling for [eZ Platform][ezplatform], by default since version 1.12.
+From [ezpublish-kernel](ezpublish-kernel), it adds support for mult-tagging for Symfony Proxy, Varnish _(using [xkey][Varnish-xkey])_.
+Support for Fastly is part of the eZ Platform Cloud Enterprise offer as of 1.13 LTS.

-## Enabling the package
+## Enabling the package on versions prior to 1.12
-Add the package to `app/AppKernel.php`, *before* the EzPublishCoreBundle declaration:
+1. Add the package to `app/AppKernel.php`, *before* `EzPublishCoreBundle`, but after `FOSHttpCacheBundle`:

 ```php
     public function registerBundles()